samrat2825/Myfirst-project/README.md

 # Myfirst-project
-#Designimg the layout of a Website
+#Designing the layout of a Website